Keras-based framework for AI on the Edge

 - Automatic conversion of the best model for the training session. aXeleRate will download the suitable converter automatically.

-- Currently supports trained model conversion to: .kmodel(K210), .tflite format(full integer and dymaic range quantization support available), .tflite(Edge TPU), .onnx(for later on-device optimization with TensorRT), OpenVINO IR model and .blob (for inference with Movidius chipes, such as OpenCV AI Kit).
+- Currently supports trained model conversion to: .kmodel(K210), .tflite format(full integer and dynamic range quantization support available), .tflite(Edge TPU), .onnx(for later on-device optimization with TensorRT).

 - Model version control made easier.
 Keras model files and converted models are saved in the project folder, grouped by the training date.
 Training history is saved as .png graph in the model folder.